xythobuz/xythobuz.github.io/input/projects/smarthome/mqtt_telegram.md

 ])
 %-->

-You can [find the source code on my Gitea](https://git.xythobuz.de/thomas/lights-telegram), as well as installation and setup instructions.
+You can [find the source code on Codeberg](https://codeberg.org/xythobuz/mqtt-lights-telegram), as well as installation and setup instructions.

 This was my first time doing something with Go.
 I think the language is interesting and I will probably continue using it in the future.